 - Repairs and maintenance costs (unless they were carried out when the property was not being rented – see below for more information).
 Read our post on renovating rental properties as well.

-- Costs incurred through the lettings process, for example, property management, agency, legal, advertising or accountancy fees
+- Costs incurred through the lettings process, for example, property management fees, agency, legal, advertising, collection agent, or accountancy fees

 - Fees for any services that are not repaid by your tenant, for instance, waste collection